enonic/lib-static/README.md

 <a name="option-etag"></a>
 #### etag

-- `etag` (boolean, optional): The default behavior of lib-static is to generate/handle ETag in prod, while skipping it entirely in dev mode.
+- `etag` (boolean): The default behavior of lib-static is to generate/handle ETag in prod, while skipping it entirely in dev mode.
     - Setting the etag parameter to `false` will turn **off** etag processing (runtime content processing, headers and handling) in **prod** too.
     - Setting it to `true` will turn it **on in dev mode** too.

 <a name="option-getcleanpath"></a>
 #### getCleanPath

-- `getCleanPath` (function, optional): Only used in [.static](#api-static).
+- `getCleanPath` (function): Only used in [.static](#api-static).
 The default behavior of the returned `getStatic` function is to take a request object, and compare the beginning of the current requested path (`request.rawPath`) to the endpoint's own root path (`request.contextPath`) and get a relative asset path below `root` (so that later, prefixing the `root` value to that relative path will give the absolute full path to the resource in the JAR).
 In cases where this default behavior is not enough, you can override it by adding a `getCleanPath` param: `(request) => 'resource/path/below/root'`.
 Emphasis: the returned 'clean' path from this function should be _relative to the `root` folder_, not an absolute path in the JAR.
     - **For example:** if _getAnyStatic.es6_ is accessed with a [controller mapping](https://developer.enonic.com/docs/xp/stable/cms/mappings) at `https://someDomain.com/resources/public`, then that's an endpoint with the path `resources/public` - but that can't be determined from the request.
 So the automatic extraction of a relative path needs a `getCleanPath` override.
 Very simplified here:
     ```
     const getStatic = libStatic.static(